cameramonit/pitchdeck/pitchdeck2_en.md

 ## Features

-- Intelligent voice and text interaction
-- Viewing of events over the past 24 hours
+- Continuous learning to better recognize objects and incidents
 - Real-time audio and video conversation
+- Notifications of important events via popular messengers

+## Benefits

 - Elimination of false alarms
-- Notification of significant events via popular messengers

-## Benefits

-- Enhanced security
 - Easy access to information 24/7
-- Legal assistance integrated into the system
+- Legal assistance integrated with the system from teleoperator.app

 ## Unique feature